Classic Japanese Imagery

 This glorification also extended to Japanese dominance in modern technology.
 The Imperial Air Force and Navy were particular figures of pride.

-Japan often is portrayed as dominating the air, and thus, the world.
+Japan often is portrayed in Japanese propaganda as dominating the air, and thus, the world.
+Thus, Japanese propaganda is a very curious mixture of historical Japanese heroic symbolism and cutting-edge imagery (for the 1940s).

 The Imperial Navy is often portrayed, out at sea guarding the home islands, as staffed by dedicated men.